mph-/lcapy/doc/tutorial.rst

 Np denotes the positive node; Np denotes the negative node.
 Note, positive current flows from `positive-node` to `negative-node`.
 Node names can be numeric or symbolic.
 The ground node is designated `0`.

+Here's an example of a ramp voltage source (note, the expression cannot have spaces in it):

+v1 1 0 t*Heaviside(t)

+Here's an example of a Dirac Delta voltage source:

+v2 1 0 DiracDelta(t)

+Here's an example of a cosine current current of amplitude 20 A and frequency f

+i1 1 0 20*cos(2*pi*f*t)

+Here's an example of a negative exponential current of amplitude 20 A and time constant 2 s

+i1 1 0 20*exp(-t/4)

+Here's another way of specifying a 20 V DC voltage source, this time using its Laplace transform:

+V1 1 0 20/s

 Other methods